Blake Hall tube station: History

 Blake Hall's station building has since been converted into a private home and the line passing the station site is now privately owned and operated as a heritage railway by the Epping Ongar Railway.
-The platform was demolished after closure and reinstated in May 2012 but this is for aesthetic purposes only, and the station remains closed.
+The platform was demolished after closure.
+A short section of the platform was later reinstated in May 2012 but this is for aesthetic purposes only, and the station remains closed.